Maduro's capture leads to hundreds of Caribbean flight cancellations

 United said it was adjusting its schedule to account for airspace closures in the Venezuela region.
 It said customers could change their travel plans in the region for free as it continued to monitor the situation and worked with U.S. aviation authorities.

-Southwest said it canceled all Aruba flights for Saturday and suspended Puerto Rico flights until late afternoon, but flights to the Dominican Republic were unaffected.
+Southwest said it canceled all Aruba flights for Saturday and suspended Puerto Rico flights for the rest of the day, but flights to the Dominican Republic were unaffected.

 American said it was waiving change fees for flights to and from about 20 island destinations, including Anguilla, Antigua, Curacao, Saint Lucia and the U.S. and British Virgin Islands.